HUST-DataMan/FRMC/README.md

 Last update: v1.0.0

 This is a fast and robust imputation software based on matrix completion, called FRMC, for single cell RNA-Seq data.
+When dealing with single-cell datasets with more than 100k cells, please use FRMC_LowMemoryVersion.py.

 * **FRMC_LowMemoryVersion.py**
 Version LowMemoryVersion 2.0.0